On NYC’s front lines, health workers worry they will be next

 “Of course I’m a little bit nervous to jump into this … anybody would be,” said the 26-year-old from the Phoenix area.
 “It’s definitely one of the risks that you take when you enter medicine.
 One of the big things that’s driving fear here is the unknown.”

-Michael R. Sisak in New York and David Porter in Newark, New Jersey, contributed to this report.
+Michael R. Sisak and Larry Neumeister in New York, and David Porter in Newark, New Jersey, contributed to this report.